Thomas J. Fogarty: Early life and education

-Fogarty was born in Cincinnati, Ohio, on February 25, 1934.
+Fogarty was born in Cincinnati, Ohio, on February 25, 1934, into an Irish-Catholic family.
 His father worked as a railroad engineer, but died when Fogarty was eight years old.
-He was born into an Irish-Catholic family.

-Fogarty cites his father's absence as being influential in his own creative nature as an inventor.
-He fixed things that needed to be fixed for his mother, and he worked with soapbox derby cars and model airplanes.
-"I just had a natural inclination and inquisitive nature about building things.
-I looked at things and just naturally thought, 'Okay, how can I make this better?'"
+Fogarty cited his father's absence as being influential in his own creative nature as an inventor.
+Fogarty fixed things that needed to be fixed for his mother, and he worked with soapbox derby cars and model airplanes.
+He recalled, "I just had a natural inclination and inquisitive nature about building things.
+I looked at things and just naturally thought, 'Okay, how can I make this better?
 His business side was evident in childhood as well.
 The model airplanes that he built were sold to neighborhood kids.
 When he became frustrated with motor scooter gears, he built and sold a centrifugal clutch.

-Fogarty was not a good student, and his original career goal was to be a boxer.
-“I wasn’t a very good kid.
+Fogarty was not a good student; his original career goal was to be a boxer.
+He recalled, "I wasn't a very good kid.
 They sent me to a camp to keep me out of trouble.
 One of the routine activities was boxing."

 To help his family get by in the late 1940s, Fogarty started working at Good Samaritan Hospital, beginning with cleaning medical equipment while he was in the eighth grade at school.
 He continued working during his high school summer vacations and was soon promoted to scrub technician, a person who handed medical instruments to surgeons – he witnessed his first surgery at a young age.
 It was during this time that he first met Dr. Jack Cranley, who would have a major influence on Fogarty's future career.

 During his last year of high school, Fogarty discovered that he wanted to be a doctor.
 At the age of 17, he quit his boxing career after he broke his nose in a match that ended in a draw.
 A family priest gave him a recommendation, and because of his awful grades, he was admitted to Cincinnati's Xavier University on probation.
 Jack Cranley, one of the most prominent vascular surgeons in the United States became his mentor.
-Speaking of Cranley, Fogarty later stated: “I had a mentor who encouraged me and helped to persuade me to go to college… He had 10 kids and I became the 11th.
-He always told me, ‘You are smarter than you think.’”
+Speaking of Cranley, Fogarty later stated: "I had a mentor who encouraged me and helped to persuade me to go to college… He had 10 kids and I became the 11th.
+He always told me, 'You are smarter than you think.

 Fogarty graduated from Xavier University with a bachelor’s degree in biology in 1956 and went on to attend the University of Cincinnati College of Medicine, where he graduated summa cum laude in 1960.
 From 1960 to 1961, he interned at the University of Oregon Medical School in Portland, Oregon, and he completed his surgical residency at the same school in 1965.